Harvey-Mackie/Notes/projects/zenzone/zenzone.md

 # Tasks Remaining
-- [x] Fix Date Time issue on create form
-- [x] Fix Active Routine Showing even when the day is not active
-- [ ] Feature - Add Routine to Onboarding Flow [PR Needs Reviewed]
+- [ ] Analyse how to test this app
 - [ ] Add Break Difficulties
 - [ ] Create Flow Chart of App/Documentation
-- [ ] Add loading screen on screen time section
-- [ ] Analyse how to test this app